- slide 1 of 2

 - With the help of a triadic scaffolding process, educators can use three concepts to help the student master his or her goal.
 These three concepts are teacher verbal strategy, contribution of the computer, and what the strategy accomplishes.

-- A case study and triadic scaffolding can be found here.
+- A case study and triadic scaffolding can be found in Learning Language & Technology.